US Peace Memorial Foundation

 A.8 Are speakers available?

 Our founder and chair, Dr. Michael D. Knox, regularly speaks to groups.
-Topics include: "A Cultural Shift toward Peace: The Need for a National Symbol" and "Honoring the Peacemakers".
-Each presentation includes the importance of the , the US Peace Registry and the US Peace Prize.
-In some cases the honorarium (i.e., donation to the Foundation) can be waived for larger audiences.
+Topics include his 2021 book ENDING U.S. WARS by Honoring Americans Who Work for Peace, as well as "A Cultural Shift toward Peace: The Need for a National Symbol" and "Honoring the Peacemakers."
+Each presentation includes the importance of the US Peace Memorial , the US Peace Registry and the US Peace Prize.
+In some cases the honorarium (i.e., donation to the Foundation) can be waived for very large audiences.

 If you belong to a group that is likely to be supportive of our mission, please suggest that they invite Dr. Knox.
 He can be reached at Knox@USPeaceMemorial.org.